Commands discussed in this section:

 The next minute, a remote user could git push a change into the non-bare repository.
 Then when the creator of the non-bare git repository types git status, git would find a different object database and give different results for this run of git status.

 The output of git status should not change unless the user has changed files in the working directory or their object database!

-Share Via git clone/pull/fetch/push
+Share Via git clone/pull/fetch/pull